 There is the constant danger of being seen as ‘too nice' which can undermine the role of the leader to promote change and growth.
 A woman's desire to be collaborative and take everyone into consideration may impede her ability to take decisive action.
 Effective leaders will consult and receive input but are not afraid to make a decision and assume responsibility, even if the decision is unpopular or controversial.

 The globe has experienced tremendous gains in three major areas for women namely; education, rights, and leadership.

 Women are among the most talented and respected leaders in the corporate world.
-They build better teams; they’re more liked and respected as managers; they tend to be able to combine intuitive and logical thinking more flawlessly; they’re more aware of the implications of the their own and others’ actions; and they think more accurately about the resources needed to accomplish a given outcome.
+They build better teams; they are more liked and respected as managers; they tend to be able to combine intuitive and logical thinking more flawlessly; they are more aware of the implications of their own and others’ actions, and they think more accurately about the resources needed to accomplish a given outcome.

 It is essential that younger girls have strong female role models.
 When girls see women from their own communities in leadership positions, the possibilities for their own accomplishments become more real.